-By Ruth Curran, Brain Development Specialist and Global Volunteer alumnus.
+By Ruth Curran, Brain Development Specialist and Global Volunteer Director of Partnerships.

 You can find plenty of articles questioning the value of short-term volunteers on long-term community projects.
 But I wonder how many of these authors have participated on authentic development projects managed by fully invested local leaders?
 As in everything, the truth is in the experience.
-I’ve chosen to volunteer abroad short-term for the satisfaction of working with a global leader, and became so convinced by my experience, I joined the Board of Directors.
+I chose to volunteer abroad short-term for the satisfaction of working with a global leader, and became so convinced by my experience, I joined the Board of Directors.
 Now, as a staff member, I see the long-term impacts that short-term volunteers have on comprehensive development.

 The Power of Short-Term Volunteers